estif0/estif0.github.io/README.md

 # Portfolio Website
-This is a veeeeeeeeery simple portfolio website.
+This is a very simple portfolio website.
 It includes:

     - About
     - Education